Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Experiments

 \subsection{Comparison to Random Scalarizations}

 We have claimed throughout that taking expectation over scalarizations is particularly beneficial when objectives are evaluated separately.
-In this section, we compare C-MOKG taking expectation over scalarizations, with the version which uses random scalarizations.
-To generate the random scalarization weights, we use the elements of a scrambled Sobol' sequence, which ensures that weights are well spread over the simplex.
+In this section, we compare C-MOKG taking expectation over scalarizations (as in \cite{astudillo2017makg}), with the version which uses random scalarizations (as in ParEGO \cite{knowles2006parego}).
+To generate the random scalarization weights, at each iteration we take the next element from a scrambled Sobol' sequence, which ensures that weights are well spread over the simplex.

-The results in \cref{fig:results-expectation-vs-random} show a big difference between using expectation over scalarizations (solid) and using random scalarizations (dashed) when objectives are evaluated separately (blue).
-The difference is not that large when objectives are evaluated together (orange).
-The reason is probably that some of the random scalarizations will overly favour the slow, easy-to-learn objective.
+The results in \cref{fig:results-expectation-vs-random} show a big difference between using expectation over scalarizations (blue circles) and using random scalarizations (orange triangles) in the decoupled case (dashed).
+The difference is not that large in the coupled case when objectives are evaluated together (solid).
+The reason is probably that some of the random scalarizations will overly favor the slow, easy-to-learn objective.
 Therefore, the algorithm wastes time taking samples in order to learn about a part of the Pareto front which is already well known.
 Conversely, the algorithm which takes expectation over scalarizations can look at potential improvement across the whole Pareto front and sample the faster, harder-to-learn objective more often.